Reply To: Were people friendlier in the past than they are today?

 TOEFL, IELTS, Personal Statement and CV Proofreading Services. › TOEFL Writing › Were people friendlier in the past than they are today? › Reply To: Were people friendlier in the past than they are today?

-recalls from my grandparents [‘ recalls ] about their old stories, even [with minimum ] smallest details, had all left a deep impression on me.
-Those stories presented pure and close [ interpersonal ] relationships in the twentieth century.
-However, despite [Despite ]more social connections [, which were primarily driven by the ] through Internet nowadays, relations among people seem to be (drifting away) [dwindling ].
-Therefore, I have to admit [As such, I am congruent with the statement ]that people in the past were friendlier than people are now.
+In my childhood, recalls from my grandparents about their old stories, even smallest details, have all left a deep impression on me.
+Those stories presented purer and closer relationships at that time.
+However, relations among people are drifting away nowadays, though they are geologically more connected.
+Therefore, I have to admit that people in the past were friendlier than people are now.

-heavy burdens from work [pressure from the workplace also deprives many folks of the occasions where they could ] make time too limited for people to express friendliness.
-After all, everyone has to cherish [their ]time to fight for their survival .
-In order to meet deadlines, people [ , and therefore they need to prioritize professional obligations ] prioritize finishing their work rather than maintaining relationships with others .
-Therefore, people consider friendly chats as just a waste of time.
-Instead, they focus on their tight schedules, which makes [, thereby making ]their relations more isolated.
+Besides, heavy burdens from work make time too limited for people to express friendliness.
+After all, everyone has to cherish time to fight for their survival.
+In order to meet deadlines, people prioritize in finishing their work rather than maintaining relationships with others.
+Under this circumstance, people grant friendly chats as just a waste of time.
+Instead, they focus on their tight schedules, which makes their relations more isolated.